simap/pixelblaze/README.expressions.md

 #### time(`interval`)

 A sawtooth waveform between 0.0 and 1.0 that loops about every 65.536*`interval` seconds. e.g. use .015 for an approximately 1 second.

+Patterns using this can be synchronized across the network using either [Firestorm](https://github.com/simap/Firestorm), or a when conecting to a Pixelblaze in AP mode.

 #### wave(`v`)

 Converts a sawtooth waveform `v` between 0.0 and 1.0 to a sinusoidal waveform between 0.0 to 1.0.
 Same as `(1+sin(v*PI2))/2` but faster. `v` "wraps" between 0.0 and 1.0.